 Prince Philip was mentored for several years by his uncle Lord Mountbatten, who as head of the Navy was also an honorary General in the Corps.

-I had the pleasure to be introduced to him with my section the day before flying to Northern Iraq on Ops in 1991, he was very interested in everyone and asked some very relevant questions, he wished us luck and a safe deployment and I got a ride back to my cabin in his Range Rover!
+I had the pleasure to be introduced to him with my section the day before flying to Kuwait on Ops in 1994, he was very interested in everyone and asked some very relevant questions, he wished us luck and a safe deployment and I got a ride in his Range Rover!

 The London Gazette